kaigorod/nirdjs/README.md

 ## Avoid setter callback hooks

-Notice, there is no `setCounter` function returned by the useCharm hook.
+Notice, there is no `setCounter` function returned by the useValue hook.
-One of the distiguishing features of Charm is that your Component doesn't have to subscribe to the changes of the hooks.
+One of the distiguishing features of Inert is that your Component doesn't have to subscribe to the changes of the hooks.

-You can update Charm value by simple functions.
+You can update Atom value by simple functions.
 You don't need to call the hook to create new function every render.

 There several benefits to it: